by Victor Sesma

 This is why we can find the perfect Spanish local phone SIMs providers for English speakers: some networks offer the website, customer support and apps in English.

-Prices are usually similar between networks as the competition is high.
-If there are differences will be very few euros per month.
-The differences are high only on services such as roaming or international calls minutes.
+Prices are usually similar between networks as the competition is high in Spain.
+If there are any differences they will be of very few euros per month.
+The differences are high only on services such as roaming or international call minutes.